truenas/documentation/static/includes/TopToolbar.md

 You can also collapse or expand the main function menu on the left side of the screen.

-{{< trueimage src="/images/SCALE/Dashboard/TopToolbar.png" alt="TrueNAS SCALE Top Toolbar" id="TrueNAS SCALE Top Toolbar" >}}
+{{< trueimage src="/images/SCALE/Dashboard/TopToolbar.png" alt="TrueNAS Top Toolbar" id="TrueNAS Top Toolbar" >}}

 {{< expand "Search UI" "v" >}}
-The **Search UI** global search bar allows users to search for screens and elements within the TrueNAS SCALE UI or to redirect search terms to the TrueNAS Documentation Hub.
+The **Search UI** global search bar allows users to search for screens and elements within the TrueNAS UI or to redirect search terms to the TrueNAS Documentation Hub.

 {{< include file="/static/includes/UsingGlobalSearch.md" >}}
 {{< /expand >}}